Affiliate links on Android Authority may earn us a commission. Learn more.

 Pixel binning is a way for manufacturers to offer loads of megapixels without adversely affecting low-light performance too much.

-In the last year or two, we’ve also seen the emergence of nine-in-one pixel binning (dubbed nona-binning) on some 108MP camera sensors.
+In the last years, we’ve also seen the emergence of nine-in-one pixel binning (dubbed nona-binning) on some 108MP and higher camera sensors.
 This is very similar to the four-in-one binning outlined above, but combines data from nine adjacent pixels into one.
 So a 108MP camera with 0.8-micron pixels can deliver images comparable to a camera with 2.4-micron pixels.

 As is the case with four-in-one pixel binning, nine-in-one pixel binning also results in the final image being way below the sensor’s native resolution.
 Where four-in-one pixel binning sees the output resolution divided by four, a nona-binned shot is divided by nine.

 Another downside to pixel-binning, in general, is that the color resolution (and therefore color accuracy) will theoretically suffer.
-So mosaic algorithms have to fill in these color accuracy gaps to ensure accurate results for the final image.
+Algorithms enhance colors to fill in these color accuracy gaps to ensure accurate results for the final image.

 Who is using pixel binning right now?

 If a manufacturer has a phone with a very high MP count, then it’s very likely to use pixel binning.
-Prominent devices include the Xiaomi Mi 11, Redmi Note 10, Google Pixel 6 series, Samsung Galaxy S21 Ultra, OnePlus Nord CE, and Samsung Galaxy A32.
+Prominent devices include the Samsung Galaxy S23 series, Google Pixel 7 series, OnePlus 11, Xiaomi 13 series, and many others.

 We’ve also seen many brands adopt pixel-binning on their selfie cameras.
 These usually use 20MP, 24MP, 32MP, and even 44MP sensors on the front.
 They usually let users switch between pixel-binned and full-resolution modes.